 It’s only barely getting colder outside, and here we are telling you to think about the snowy days of Christmas.
-If you have an online shop, please start thinking about the Christmas holiday season already!
-Because it’s never early enough to start planning for the most wonderful time of the year.
-Here, you’ll find out what you can do right now.
+What’s up with that?
+Well, it’s never early enough to start planning for the most wonderful time of the year.
+So, if you have an online shop, please start thinking about the Christmas holiday season already!

-Ranking in Google isn’t something you can do overnight, and that is why it’s never too early to start.
+Ranking in Google isn’t something you do overnight, and that is why it’s never too early to start.
 Remember, the end of the year is approaching rapidly.
-Don’t forget we also have Black Friday (November 23) and Cyber Monday (November 26) coming up as well.
+Don’t forget we also have Black Friday (29 November) and Cyber Monday (2 December) coming up as well.
 You can set up a lot of content for all occasions.
 Here, we’ll go over some things you can do to get prepared!

-- 45 Days in Advance: Post your promotion to your website calendar and post a save-the-date post on social media (including your email newsletter).
+- 45 Days in advance: Post your promotion to your website calendar and post a save-the-date post on social media and in your email newsletter).

-- 7 Days in Advance: Post an upcoming events post to social media and via email and encourage other small businesses to share it with their followers.
+- 7 Days in advance: Post an upcoming events/promotions post to social media, and via email.
+Try to encourage other (small) businesses to share it with their followers.

-- 1 Day in Advance: Post a reminder event post via social media.
+- 1 Day in advance: Post a reminder event post on social media.

-Besides the promotion mentioned above, I think you can do a lot more in terms of setting up new pages and renewing old ones.
-Let’s dig into that a little bit more.
+Keeping these steps and time frames in mind is a good rule of thumb, but I think you can do a lot more in terms of setting up new pages and renewing old ones.
+Let’s look at a few practical tips.

 First, we need to think about what kind of category or special landing pages make sense for the upcoming holidays.
 You can always set up pages like ‘Best gifts for fathers/girls/teens’, ‘Newest deals for your 6/10/12-year-old’, ‘Best mom/friend/grandparents discounts’ or even think along the lines of ‘Top 10 gifts for outdoor/skiing/parasailing enthusiasts’ and ‘Top 3 deals for stay-at-home moms/dads/etcetera’.
 Just to name a few.

-Make your landing or category page, the page title and the meta description fit the upcoming holiday season.
-Obviously, these pages can be re-used for Valentine’s day and your summer sale.
-Find old content that fits the holidays, rewrite titles and meta descriptions to match the upcoming season and chances are you won’t have to update the post itself at all.
+Make sure these gift landing– or category pages, the page title, and the meta description fit the upcoming holiday season.
+Obviously, these gift pages can be re-used for Valentine’s Day and your summer sale.
+Find (old) content that fits the holidays, rewrite titles and meta descriptions to match the upcoming season and chances are you won’t have to do that much work to get them up to date.

-You can link the all-year holiday season pages mentioned above to, for instance, specific Christmas landing pages (‘Top 7/10/25 gifts for under the Christmas tree’) to boost these when the time has come.
-That could be around the 45-day mark mentioned by Bigcommerce, but I wouldn’t mind stretching that to 60 days.
-There has to be enough time for Google and Bing and all the other search engines to follow your links and find your specific holiday season landing pages in time.
+To increase the chances of your gift pages to rank, boost their internal linking structure.
+You can link the aforementioned all-year holiday season pages to, for instance, specific Christmas landing pages (‘Top 7/10/25 gifts for under the Christmas tree’) to boost these when the time has come.
+That could be around the 45-day mark, but I wouldn’t mind stretching that to 60 days.
+There has to be enough time for Google and all the other search engines to follow your links and find your specific holiday season landing pages in time.

-Social media like Twitter and Pinterest can play a huge role in the success of your (online) holiday sale.
+Social media like Twitter and Pinterest (though this is technically a visual search engine) can play a huge role in the success of your (online) holiday sale.
 Take Pinterest, for instance.
-Raise your hand if you or your wife/husband has a Pinterest wish list?
+Raise your hand if you or your spouse has a Pinterest wish list?
 Most of us have that, right?
-If you manage to get the right products on people’s wish lists, that can have an impact on your sales.
-Personally, I like to draw inspiration from other people’s wish lists as well.
+If you manage to get the right products on people’s wish lists, that can have a positive impact on your sales.

 While you’re at it, don’t forget to share your holiday season gifts pages on Facebook and Instagram as well.
 In the previous section, I’ve mentioned top 10 lists.
 We all know these still work pretty well on social media.

-Similar to this, I’d recommend setting up holiday gift guides and sharing these.
-A good example is the Huffington Post Holiday Gift Guide.
-This is pretty clever.
-Huffington Post simply created a taxonomy for Holiday Gift Guide and added all posts that fit into this category.
-It creates a nice overview for all kinds of gifts for a plethora of people.
-ELLE has a page like that as well, and so do more companies.
+Similarly, I’d recommend setting up holiday gift guides and sharing these.
+Create a nice overview for all kinds of gifts for a plethora of people.
+ELLE has a page like that, and so do more companies.

 I’d also like to emphasize that this is an excellent time to pitch new products.
-If you know of potential best-sellers for the upcoming holiday season, be sure to start writing about these now.
+If you know of potential best-sellers for the upcoming holiday season, be sure to start writing content about these products now.
 Think about how tech sites write about concept iPhones, features that might be added and things like that.
-The more you write about these products upfront, the more likely the sales pages for these products will rank when it matters.
-Obviously, you should link all pages that you made in advance to that one main page you’ll set up when the product is released and can be bought.
+The more you write about new products upfront, the more likely the sales pages for these products will rank when it matters.
+Obviously, you should link all pages that you made in advance to that one main page you’ll set up when the product is released and available to buy.
 Treat that page like cornerstone content.

 When adding or changing your product pages to fit the season, don’t forget to optimize them.
 Check, for instance, whether you’ve added structured data to your product pages.
 Because rich snippets for products in the search results, showing ratings and prices, can give you an edge to your competitor.

-Old wine in new bottles.
+There’s no shame in serving old wine in a new bottle.
 If you have a Christmas guide for 2018, feel free to re-use that in 2019.
 Update the year, and update details like popular brands and popular products for that year.
 If the slug of your URL is

-/christmas-2019/ around August next year and redirect the old URL to the new one.
+/christmas-guide-2019/ around August next year and redirect the old URL to the new one.
 No need to create a totally new page.
-It would be a waste of nice inbound links to not re-use that old URL.
+It would be a waste of nice inbound links not to re-use that old URL.
 Of course, this is even easier if you simply don’t include the year in the URL.